xieweiAlex/English_Learning/word-review.md

 We **vent** our **spleen** on drug **barons**. --
 The fever was a **sombre** **presage** of his final illness. --
 In November, Ms Tsai's political party saw a heavy **setback** in regional elections perceived by Beijing as a **blow** to her separatist stance --

+words/2019/words-March.md
+This is basically where you are **infatuated** with who you are dating, and you can’t get enough of them --

 words/2018/words-Dec.md
 The **Puritans** were **Protestants** who did not agree with the **Anglican** Church. --